flyluk/proxmox-automation/README.md

 ./add-gpu-to-vm.sh <vmid>
 ```
 This script will:
+- Stop VM if running
 - Change VM machine type to q35
-- Add GPU with PCI mapping
+- Add GPU with PCI mapping (rombar disabled)
 - Start VM and verify GPU presence
+- Install NVIDIA drivers in VM
+- Install Docker and NVIDIA Container Toolkit
+- Test GPU in Docker container

+## Requirements

+- Proxmox VE 8.x (tested on Trixie)
+- NVIDIA GPU with vGPU support
+- Ubuntu 24.04 (Noble) for VMs
+- SSH access to Proxmox host
+- `sshpass` (automatically installed by scripts)
+- `qemu-guest-agent` in VMs (included in cloud-init template)

 ## Usage